aaronbembenek/making-formulog-fast/artifact/README.md

 ## Getting Started Guide (Phase 1)

 You should be able to run these experiments on a moderately powerful laptop that has Docker.
-In the `vms/` directory, there are two archived Docker images, one for x86 and one for ARM; we recommend using whichever one matches your architecture.
+In the `vms/` directory, there are two archived Docker images, one for x86 and one for ARM.
-These Ubuntu-based images contain all the software (and scripts) needed to run the experiments we report on in the paper.
+Both images contain the software (and scripts) necessary for running the Formulog experiments in the paper; however, only the x86 one also supports running the reference implementations from Section 6.1 (e.g., KLEE and the original Scuba points-to analysis), as we were unable to get them to work on ARM.

-XXX Clarify that ARM one is not complete
+We recommend using whichever image matches your architecture (it might be possible to run the other one via emulation, but this will be quite slow).

-Make sure Docker is configured to give containers at least 4 CPUs and 8 GB RAM; to see what the current setting is, grep for "CPUs" and "Total Memory" in the output of the command `docker info`.
+Make sure Docker is configured to give containers at least 4 CPUs and 8 GB RAM (more is better); to see what the current setting is, grep for "CPUs" and "Total Memory" in the output of the command `docker info`.
 If you are using Docker Desktop on Mac, you can increase the resource limits following [these instructions](https://docs.docker.com/desktop/settings/mac/#advanced).

 To load the x86 image and start an interactive Docker container based on it named `mff` (for "Making Formulog Fast"), run these commands: